Roger Westman

-Roger Ulick Branch Westman (16 September 1939 - 29 April 2020) was a British architect.
+Roger Ulick Branch Westman (16 September 1939 – 29 April 2020) was a British architect.
+He is best known for his designs of council housing in London.

 Early life and education

-Westman was born at Jarrow, County Durham in 1939.
-He attended Latymer Upper School in Hammersmith and the Architectural Association School of Architecture.
-At the AA, he received the RIBA Howard Colls Travelling Studentship Award in 1959, allowing him to study for a short time at the Polytechnic University of Milan.
+Westman was born at Jarrow, County Durham in 1939, the eldest son of Kenneth Westman, a diplomat stationed in Madrid.
+Educated at Norland Place School, Colet Court, and Latymer Upper School in Hammersmith, he studied architecture at the Architectural Association School of Architecture from 1957.
+At the AA he received the RIBA Howard Colls Travelling Studentship Award in 1959, allowing him to study for a short time at the Polytechnic University of Milan.

-Architecture and design
+Architectural career

 Westman began his career at Lambeth council's architecture planning department.
 He worked with Edward Hollamby and Rosemary Stjernstedt on Central Hill Estate, a social housing estate completed in 1974.
 He designed a large number of homes in Hampstead, Hampstead Garden Suburb, and Highgate.
-Westman was an early proponent of sustainable architecture, particularly in large-scale building projects.
-He wrote an article on sustainable architecture in 1982 for the Architects' Journal, after which sustainable architecture became an important part of late-twentieth and twenty-first century architecture.
+Westman was an early proponent of sustainable architecture in large-scale building projects.
+He wrote an article on sustainable architecture in 1982 for the Architects' Journal.
 During his career, he won several prizes from the Royal Institute of British Architects.
-Westman gave guest lectures on architectural history at the AA, Cambridge, Oxford Brookes, and Bath, until 1999.
+In 1967 Westman was involved in a documentary about twentieth century British architecture, 'Faces of Architecture', directed by Hugh Grieves and produced by the British Film Institute (BFI).
+Westman gave guest lectures on architectural history at the AA, Cambridge, Oxford Brookes and Bath until 1999.

+Art and design

 Exhibitions

 Between June and July 1981, Westman exhibited his scheme 'Walls: A Framework for Communal Anarchy' at the Institute of Contemporary Arts.
-Westman's exhibition received good reviews in The Times and the London Evening Standard.
+Westman's exhibition received positive reviews in The Times and the London Evening Standard.
+The RIBA and Architectural Association hold collections of drawings by Westman.
+Two of Westman's paintings of Oxfordshire churches were on display for a time at the Royal Academy of Arts.

+Set design

+Westman used his hands-on artistic ability to great effect in designing and creating sets at opera houses and theatres including the Royal Opera House, London Coliseum, and the National Theatre.
+Whilst still a student, he worked for the Royal Shakespeare Company as a set designer on productions of As You Like It, Hamlet, A Midsummer Night's Dream and others.